silvacms/documentation/source/code_source/index.rst

 grouped together in the ZMI, e.g. Silva's default Code Sources all have an id that is prefixed with ``cs_``.

-Creating a code source on the filesystem
+Creating a Code Source on the filesystem
 ----------------------------------------

-You can define code sources on the file system, inside a Python package.
-By declaring this package in the ``setup.py`` file, the ``service_codesources`` in :term:`ZMI` will be able to propose to managers to install those code sources.
+You can define Code Sources on the file system, inside a Python package.
+By declaring this package in the ``setup.py`` file, the ``service_codesources`` in :term:`ZMI` will be able to propose to managers to install those Code Sources.

 For instance in case of the ``silva.app.blog`` extension you need to:

-- create a sub-package to host the code sources, like ``silva.app.blog.codesources``,
+- create a sub-package to host the Code Sources, like ``silva.app.blog.codesources``,

 - add the following parameters to the call to the function ``setup``